 10 “‘In that day each of you will invite your neighbor to sit under your vine and fig tree,’ declares the Lord Almighty.”
 (Bible Gateway)

-I found an interesting story in the book of Zechariah many years ago.
+As a pastor, I’ve come across hundreds of intriguing passages in the Holy Bible.
+But, one story that really stuck with me: It was of Zachariah.
 One of the first sermons that I preached had to do with this character in Zachariah.
 I had never heard of this Joshua when I first found it.
 I realize how much of myself and Joshua were similar today.

 First, let’s note that the Joshua in Zechariah is a different Joshua that is his name’s sake in the Old Testament book of Joshua.
-That Joshua was the assistant to Moses, who led Israel across the Jordan river out of the hands of the Egyptians into the promised land at or around 1400 BC.
+Joshua was the assistant to Moses, who led Israel across the Jordan River out of the hands of the Egyptians into the promised land at or around 1400 BC.
 The Joshua that is mentioned in Zechariah chapter 3 was a Levi, a descendant of Aaron at or around 538 BC.
 Joshua's name appears as “Jeshua,” and it's listed as one of the first of those returning from Babylon, found in Nehemiah Chapter 7.
 Upon further study, the prophet Haggai also refers to the high priest Joshua found in Haggai 1:1: In the second year of King Darius, on the first day of the sixth month, the word of the Lord came through the prophet Haggai to Zerubbabel son of Shealtiel, governor of Judah, and to Joshua son of Jozadak,[a] the high priest: Haggai 1 NIV - A Call to Build the House of the LORD - Bible Gateway

-To continue our study, Joshua soon helped rebuild the temple In Jerusalem.
+To continue our study of Zechariah, Joshua soon helped rebuild the temple In Jerusalem.
 Haggai and Zechariah used the prophet Joshua to communicate the command to rebuild the temple and encouraged the people as they worked on the wall and the temple.
 Joshua served as the spiritual leader and high priest who supported the efforts of rebuilding.
 Joshua was also supported by Zerubbabel, who was the governor of Judea.
-Joshua was also involved in helping out with the rebuilding of the temple.
 Joshua was part of the second wave of those returning to Jerusalem to help in the rebuilding of the wall as well as the temple.
 Remember that just as in Egypt, the children of Israel were also in captivity by the Babylonians.
 Joshua was probably the first high priest in the newly rebuilt Jerusalem temple and played a significant role in worship.